Do cats get heartworms?

 The differences between heartworm in dogs and cats

-- According to the Companion Animal Parasite Council, while studies suggest that cats get infected with immature worms at a comparable rate to dogs.
+- According to the Companion Animal Council, while studies suggest that cats get infected with immature worms at a comparable rate to dogs.
 Cats develop mature, adult worms only about 10% as often as dogs, under similar conditions.

 - The Heartworm Society says that when cats do develop adult worms, they often only have 1-2 worms, compared to dogs that can end up with much higher numbers of worms.
 HOWEVER just 1-2 adult worms can still cause serious illness in a cat.
 Immature worms and your cat’s own immune response against them can also cause serious illness (most notably heartworm associated respiratory disease or HARD) and sudden death.